Are WASP-107-like Systems Consistent with High-eccentricity Migration?: Simulation Setup

-We have $1/r_{\rm eff}^2 = 1/(a^2\sqrt{1-e^2})$, which preserves the insolation averaged over each orbit.
-We have also added the tidal heating flux, assuming that it is evenly distributed throughout the planet.
+assuming that it is evenly distributed throughout the planet.
 We note that $R_{eq}=0$ when $F=0$ in this simple prescription.
 Therefore, we add a lower limit on the equilibrium radius using the mass of the planet and empirical mass-radius relationship \citep{Chen_Kipping}.
 When the instantaneous planetary radius deviates from the equilibrium radius, it evolves over time according to

 The timescales $\tau_{\rm def}$ and $\tau_{\rm inf}$ separately control the deflation and inflation timescale of the planet.
 Deflation timescale is most likely comparable to or longer than the duration of our simulation (\citealt{Thorngren:21} found evidence for delayed cooling, and they used $\tau_{\rm def}=$ 0.5 Gyr).
 We similarly adopted $\tau_{\rm def}=0.5\, {\rm Gyr}$.
 On the other, the inflation timescale is much more critical in our study (\citealt{Thorngren:21} found evidence for rapid reinflation of hot Jupiters).
 We thus uniformly sampled $\lg \left(\tau_{\rm inf}/{\rm Myr}\right)$ between 0 to 2.5 when the planetary radius is allowed to change.
 We do not consider greater values of $\tau_{\rm inf}$ as it changes the radius by little.
 This is equivalent to turning off radius evolution which we do for another subset of our simulations.
+Furthermore, we find our radius inflation prescription affects only the final planetary radius but has weak impacts on the other properties of the system.
+The reason is that a significant radius inflation can happen only near the end of the migration where the inner binary and the perturbing planet have decoupled.
+We will discuss this in more details in Sec.~\ref{sec:results_examples} when we examine specific examples.
 As a caveat, we note that the results of \citet{Thorngren:21} were calibrated only for planets with $M_p>0.5\,M_{j}$.
 We have extrapolated their results to $M_{j}\in (0.1,\ 0.5)\,M_j$ which is the regime we are studying here for WASP-107 b.
 We have compared the results with and without radius inflation, and the qualitative conclusions of this paper remain consistent.
 Future work with a more elaborate radius inflation model in the $M_j\in (0.1,\ 0.5)\,M_j$ regime should help improve our results.